jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 9. Vide Wealth of Nations, book i. c.
 5.

 10. The cost of production is what Smith calls the natural price of products, as contrasted with their current or mar- ket price, as he terms it.
-But it results from what has been said above, that every act of barter or exchange, among the rest even that implied in the act of production, is con- ducted with reference to current price.
+But it results from what has been said above, that every act of barter or exchange, among the rest even that implied in the act of production, is conducted with reference to current price.

-11. Within the last hundred years, the improvements of in- dustry, effected by the advance of human knowledge, more especially in the department of natural science, have vastly abridged the business of production, but the slow progress in moral and political science, and particularly in the branch of social organisation, has hitherto prevented mankind from reaping the full benefit of those improvements.
+11. Within the last hundred years, the improvements of industry, effected by the advance of human knowledge, more especially in the department of natural science, have vastly abridged the business of production, but the slow progress in moral and political science, and particularly in the branch of social organisation, has hitherto prevented mankind from reaping the full benefit of those improvements.

 Yet it would be wrong to suppose they have reaped none at all.
 The pressure of taxation has indeed been doubled, tripled, or even quadrupled; yet population has increased in most countries of Europe; which is a sign, that a portion at least